Skip to main content

 }}}

-In the OpenFGA DSL, it would become:
+In the OpenFGA DSL, it becomes:

 model